Chatbots are making serious waves in the marketing scene.

-No surprise here: this is where chatbots come in.
+No surprise here: this is where banking chatbot examples come in.

-You’ve seen app incarnations like Mint and Simple pop up to help people keep their finances on track, and those are exactly the kind of services that translate well to bots.
+You’ve seen app incarnations like Mint and Simple pop up to help people keep their finances on track, and those are exactly the kind of services that translate well to chatbot examples.

 But banks themselves can benefit themselves and their customers by implementing chatbot technology.

-Chatbots can reduce wait times for solving issues with accounts and transactions, provide information on a bank’s services customers should be using, and can be used to help them plan long-term goals like buying a house or setting up a college fund.
+Chatbot examples in the banking industry can reduce wait times for solving issues with accounts and transactions, provide information on a bank’s services that customers should be using, and can be used to help them plan long-term goals like buying a house or setting up a college fund.